earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 - How’ll you remember the newly added attributes if you don’t add them to the `__repr__`?
 Okay, so you’ll go and modify the `__repr__`.
 - Oh wait, you should update the `__eq__` method, too.

-Clearly, it's not super fun anymore.
+Clearly, it's not super fun anymore!

 And as you keep modifying the class, you'll *likely* forget to update one of these.
 No, I'm not challenging you!